magento/magento2/app/code/Magento/BraintreeGraphQl/README.md

 # Magento_BraintreeGraphQl module

-The Magento_BraintreeGraphQl module provides type and resolver information for the GraphQl module to pass payment information data from the client to Magento.
+The Magento_BraintreeGraphQl module provides type and resolver information for the GraphQL module to pass payment information data from the client to Magento.

 ## Extensibility